-When choosing physical activities for babies, toddlers and young children, focus on activities that are fun.
-All the activities children enjoy increase their ability to move with confidence and competence.
+When you’re choosing physical activity for babies, toddlers and preschoolers, focus on activities that are fun.

 Before baby can walk

-Before putting baby on the floor, take a look for potential hazards down at baby level.
-Stay with your baby at all times to keep things safe.
+If you’re putting your baby on the floor, just remember to take a look for potential hazards down at baby’s level.
+Stay with your baby to keep things safe.

 When baby starts to walk

-Provide toys and activities that encourage movement.
-For example, when you help your child climb a slide at the local playground, you’re building self-confidence and balance.
+This is a great time to look for objects and activities that encourage movement.
+For example, when you help your child climb a slide at the local playground, you’re building his self-confidence and balance.
 You’re also paving the way for your child to climb stairs.

-Toddlers and preschoolers need plenty of time to just run around and play – adventure playgrounds, parks and the beach are all great places for kids this age.
+Toddlers and preschoolers need plenty of time to just run around and play.
+Backyards, school playgrounds, empty sporting fields, adventure playgrounds, school playgrounds, parks, trails and the beach are all great places for children of this age.

-Here are some ways to keep physical activity fun:
+Here are some ideas for keeping physical activity fun:

-- Play different kinds of music to encourage creative dancing and a sense of rhythm.
+- Play different kinds of music, or make sounds with your voice or instruments.
+This can encourage dancing and a sense of rhythm.

-- Invent some silly walks and runs with your child, such as running like a monkey, hopping like a bunny, and flapping like a bird.
+- Invent some silly walks and runs with your child.
+You could try running like a monkey, jumping like a bunny and flapping like a bird.